 Avoid Other Oral Health Issues

 Gum disease and decay are scary enough, but those are just the most obvious problems you can face.
-Teeth with large spaces are also usually out of alignment, and misaligned teeth lead to long term wear and tear that places you at risk for jaw pain, cracked teeth or an inability to maintain restorations such as fillings.
-When you have gaps along with misalignment, you will likely be a good candidate for braces that correct both of these issues at once.
+Teeth with large spaces are also usually out of alignment, and misaligned teeth lead to long term wear and tear that places you at risk for jaw pain, cracked teeth, or an inability to maintain restorations such as fillings.
+When you have widely spaced teeth Impact Your Overall Health along with misalignment, you will likely be a good candidate for braces that correct both of these issues at once.

 Encourage Better Overall Health